Open-closed Deligne-Mumford field theories: geometric foundations: Introduction

+can be lifted to smooth maps on the thickening $\cT$.
+Replacing the global Kuranishi chart by a stabilisation, the evaluation map can moreover be assumed to a be a submersion, cf. \cite{AMS21}.
+The smooth structure of $\cK$ is not canonical.
+We first construct a relative smooth structures as in \cite{HS22} and upgrade this to a smooth structure in \S\ref{subsec:smoothing-theory}, using a relative version of the smoothing theory of Lashof, \cite{Las79}.
+The advantage of this refinement is that we can achieve smoothness of the stabilisation map and the evaluation map.\\

-In contrast to the case of moduli spaces of stable maps from closed surfaces, the global Kuranishi charts of Theorem~\ref{thm:open-gw-global-chart} have corners, and its boundary strata are fibre products of (global Kuranishi charts of) other moduli spaces.
+In contrast to the case of moduli spaces of stable maps from closed surfaces, the global Kuranishi charts of Theorem~\ref{thm:open-gw-global-chart} have boundary and corners.
+On the level of moduli spaces, the boundary strata are given by fibre products of moduli spaces of lower complexity.
+We lift this statement to the level of global Kuranishi charts.

-\begin{intthm} The restriction of $\cK$ to a boundary stratum of $\Mbar_{g,h;k,\ell}^{\,J,\,\beta}(X,L)$ is equivalent to the respective fibre product of global Kuranishi charts. \end{intthm}
+\begin{intthm}[Theorem~\ref{thm:boundary-strata-equivalent}] The restriction of $\cK$ to a boundary stratum of $\Mbar_{g,h;k,\ell}^{\,J,\,\beta}(X,L)$ is oriented equivalent, up to an explicitly computed sign, to the respective fibre product of global Kuranishi charts. \end{intthm}

+Theorem~\ref{thm:boundary-strata-equivalent} also determines the orientation signs of the clutching maps with respect to the boundary orientation.
+This recursive structure of the boundary is the geometric basis underlying all algebraic structures arising from these moduli spaces.
+Having a sufficiently strong equivalence of the global Kuranishi charts over boundary strata will be crucial in the construction of compatible chain-level operations such as in the Fukaya algebra.
+This is considerably more subtle for curves with genus because the boundary strata are more complicated and different types of nodes appear.

-See Theorem~\ref{thm:boundary-strata-equivalent} for the precise statement, which also discusses the orientation signs of the clutching maps.
-To our knowledge, this is the first time that these orientation signs, even for moduli spaces of open stable curves, have been worked out in higher genus.
+\begin{remark} To our knowledge, this is the first time that these orientation signs, even for moduli spaces of open stable curves, have been worked out in higher genus.
 We use the orientation construction of \cite{CZ24} and their results on behaviour of orientation lines under degenerations; similar results have been shown in \cite{WW17,FOOO16}.
-We recall the constructions of \cite{CZ24} in \textsection\ref{sec:orientations}.
-As in \cite{ST16}, we define chain-level operations (on differential forms) using push-pull along evaluation maps on the moduli spaces of stable maps.
-Because these are presented as a derived orbifold, we have to use the evaluation maps on the thickening $\cT$ and modify the pushforward by a Thom form of the obstruction bundle, mimicking the definition of the virtual fundamental class of \cite{AMS21,HS22} on the chain level.
-Given an analytic simplex $\sigma: \Delta^m \rightarrow \Mbar_{oc}(y,y')$, we adapt this definition as follows.
-Let $\cK= (\cT,\cE,\obs)$ be a global Kuranishi chart for $\Mbar_{g,h;y,y'}^{\,J,\,\beta}(X,L)$ and define
+We recall the constructions of \cite{CZ24} in \textsection\ref{sec:orientations}. \end{remark}